 322. INTRODUCTION TO PUBLIC HEALTH AND EPIDEMIOLOGY.
 A study of the historical background and general organization and structure of public health.
 Includes study of selected communicable diseases to assist the student in understanding the cause, prevention, and control of disease.
 Includes an introduction to the use of statistics.
-Four credits; summer or winter.
+Four credits; winter, summer.